oscarvargash/biol_550_2024/week_10/README.md

 ### Exercise

-1. Open the tree `cocat_na.treefile` in fig tree, this file contains a concatenated tree calculated from a supermatrix comprised by the 20 genes you analized today.
+1. Open the tree `cocat_na.treefile` in figtree, this file contains a concatenated tree calculated from a supermatrix comprised by the 20 genes you analized today.
 Compare the concatenated tree with the astral tree.
 Make sure both trees are rooted with _Barringtonia_.
 Do these two trees comprise the same relationaships?
 Is their support comparable?

 2. Open a couple of gene trees `*.treefile`.
-Base on the bootstrap support calculated with iqtree, do you believe these gene trees have good signal. briefly explain your answer.
+Based on the bootstrap support calculated with iqtree, do you believe these individual gene trees have good signal?
+Briefly explain your answer.